 - Real estate investments are long-term, illiquid investments and therefore the Company may not be able to realize the current NAV.
 The Company seeks to mitigate these risks by enhancing the marketability of, and exploring additional methods of disposing of, its interests. - The Indian companies in which the Company invests through its investment in K2 obtain construction loans from banks and financial institutions.
 These are secured by way of a mortgage on the land and the property to be developed.
-In case of default in repayment, the lending banks have a first charge on the land and property so provided as well as the other assets of the land owning company. - Changes to regulations governing foreign investments including repatriation of funds may adversely affect the Company's performance, an example being the introduction of a distribution tax on the buyback of unlisted shares undertaken by an Indian company, which was introduced in June 2013.
+In case of default in repayment, the lending banks have a first charge on the land and property so provided as well as the other assets of the land owning company.

+- Changes to regulations governing foreign investments including repatriation of funds may adversely affect the Company's performance.
 The Company, through the Investment Manager, monitors this risk and, where applicable, procures advice from specialist lawyers and tax advisors in respect of the structuring of its investments. - The Company through its investment in K2 invests in Indian companies ("Portfolio Companies") and these investments are denominated in Indian Rupees.
-The Company's issued shares are denominated in EUR, and the Company and its investment in K2 are therefore exposed to currency risk whereby a movement in the Indian Rupee / EUR exchange rate will affect the value of the investments and result in unrealised and realised gains or losses thereon.

-- The Company, through its investment in K2, is exposed to counterparty risk, principally as a result of the joint venture and leveraged nature of its investment portfolio.
+The Company's issued shares are denominated in EUR, and the Company and its investment in K2 are therefore exposed to currency risk whereby a movement in the Indian Rupee / EUR exchange rate will affect the value of the investments and result in unrealised and realised gains or losses thereon. - The Company, through its investment in K2, is exposed to counterparty risk, principally as a result of the joint venture and leveraged nature of its investment portfolio.
 There is dependence upon the continued activity, performance and solvency of its joint venture real estate development partners.
 Additionally, the success of the development activities is contingent upon the continued willingness of domestic Indian financial institutions to provide development and construction finance on acceptable terms. - Where the Company, through K2, has contracted to dispose of interests in Portfolio Companies or their underlying assets, there is a credit risk in respect of the willingness and ability of the counterparties to honor the relevant agreements.
 The Board reviews this risk and applies appropriate discount rates to the contracted values of these agreements. - Portfolio Companies are heavily dependent on obtaining consent from statutory bodies at key stages of the development process, the subsequent sign off / acceptance of completed schemes and subsequent release of funds.
 All these stages can involve protracted timescales. - The Company, through its investment in K2, holds minority stakes in the Portfolio Companies and hence cannot control the governance function or day-to-day operations of these Portfolio Companies. - Portfolio Companies are exposed to the risk of frivolous legal intervention by third parties causing delays in execution of projects due to the relatively slow movement of the judicial processes in India.